The gravitational form factor D(t) of the electron: Definitions

 \section{Definitions}

 We begin by recalling the (symmetric) Belinfante-Rosenfeld EMT in QED~\cite{Belinfante1,Belinfante2,Rosenfeld}:

 where the labels $e$ and $\gamma$ refer to the electron and photon contributions, respectively, and $a^{\{\mu}b^{\nu\}} \equiv a^\mu b^\nu+a^\nu b^\mu$.
-In Eqs.~(\ref{Te}) and~(\ref{Tgamma_prime}), all the fields and the elementary charge $e$ are renormalized, with $Z_{2,3}$ representing standard Lagrangian counterterms.
+In Eqs.~(\ref{Te}) and~(\ref{Tgamma_prime}), all the fields and the elementary charge $e$ are renormalized, with contributions proportional to $(Z_{2,3} - 1)$ representing standard Lagrangian counterterms.
 To deal with the ultraviolet divergences we have used dimensional regularization in $d= 4 - 2 \, \varepsilon_{\text{ {UV}}}$ dimensions with the mass scale $\mu$.

 For the calculation with a nonzero photon mass $m_\gamma$ we must go beyond $T_{\rm QED}^{\mu\nu}$ in Eq.~(\ref{T_QED}).
 There exist several extensions of QED in order to incorporate a massive photon.
 The two most important ones are the Stueckelberg Lagrangian and the spontaneous breaking of the U(1) gauge symmetry, that is, the so-called Abelian Higgs model.
 (For a review of both of them see Ref.~\cite{Ruegg:2003ps}.)
 In general, the two approaches describe different theories, but they are equivalent for the purpose of an $O(\alpha)$ calculation of the EMT electron matrix elements.
 In fact, both extensions lead to a EMT of the form